mspacek/mspacek.github.io/index.md

 would act more rationally overall and find ourselves in fewer crises.

-Over the years, I've also realized how much I enjoy the broad methods that were required during my BSc and PhD, including data acquisition, instrumentation, programming, and analysis.
+Over the years, I've also realized how much I enjoy the broad methods that were required during my BSc, PhD, and postdoc, including data acquisition, instrumentation, programming, and analysis.
 As an example, [rpimv](https://github.com/mspacek/rpimv) is a recent Raspberry Pi project I put together that serves 9 degree of freedom IMU data and GPS data over TCP/IP.
 It's impressive what can be accomplished these days with only a couple hundred lines of source